how I run the studio

 I work on bigger, longer-term projects, making sure not to take on more than I can handle.
 That generally looks like two projects at a time, with two days a week reserved for retained client work.

-Dinghy reckon I'm a safe bet and have provided me with Professional Indemnity Insurance to the tune of £100,000.
+Superscript reckon I’m a safe bet and have provided me with to the tune of £250,000.
 Our work together is covered.

 Nothing truly urgent has ever been communicated over email.
 That’s why I don’t respond immediately – and why I’ll never expect you to, either.